semgrep/semgrep/semgrep/tests/README.md

 ### :construction: `performance/`

-This directory is for benchmarking tests that ensure that semgrep runs fast enough.
+This directory is for benchmarking tests that ensure that Semgrep runs fast enough.

 ## Fixtures